 Gold standard of diagnostics

-Similar clinical pictures such as coronary heart disease
+Similar clinical pictures to coronary artery disease

 In general, the differential diagnosis of chest pain can be divided into cardiac and non-cardiac chest pain:

-Non-cardiac causes of chest pain include diseases of the lungs or the pleura, such as pulmonary embolism, and lung carcinoma or pleurisy.
+Non-cardiac causes of chest pain include diseases of the lungs or the pleura, such as pulmonary embolism and lung carcinoma or pleurisy.
 An aortic dissection may also be present.
 Furthermore, there may be diseases of the esophagus or the mediastinum, and diseases of the spine and the ribs or abdominal discomfort.

 Long-term therapy can be divided into causal and symptomatic therapy.
 The causal approach is directed towards the main risk factors that support the emergence of coronary heart disease.
 Lifestyle changes such as weight reduction, smoking cessation, dietary changes to a Mediterranean diet, controlled physical activity and courses on stress management and relaxation are crucial.

-This approach aims to control blood pressure and cholesterol, as well as triglyceride levels via a non-drug therapy.
-Symptomatic treatment on the other hand includes medication and invasive approaches.
+This approach aims to control blood pressure and cholesterol as well as triglyceride levels via a non-drug therapy.
+Symptomatic treatment, on the other hand, includes medication and invasive approaches.
 Drug-based therapy aims to prevent myocardial infarction and reduce mortality.
 It includes aspirin, beta-blockers, statins, and ACE inhibitors.

 Revascularization as invasive therapy